Homelessness – understanding the

 areas with well established and higher levels of homelessness support services.

-longer timescale.
-Examples of this include figures of 25 people for Colchester
+across a longer timescale.
+Examples of this include an estimate of 47 people by

-and 26 Chichester for any one night, which seem particularly
+the local authority in Canterbury for any one night, which seem particularly

-high, bearing in mind snapshot figures in London are approximately only 10% of the annual total.
+high, bearing in mind snapshot figures in London are approximately only 10% of

 3b Annual figures

 Annual figures for rough sleepers show a greater problem.
 Rough sleepers